cheatham1/SoftwareBook/gettingstarted.md

 You will learn how to download and prepare a virtual machine to run on your computer.
 This will then enable you to take a look at ATLAS data.

+There are two steps to setup your environment
+1. Download and install VirtualBox
+2. Download and install a virtual machine.

 ## What is a virtual machine ?

 A virtual machine will transform your computer into an analysis machine!